SERPENT Guide

 % Reduce physics detail for scoping studies:

-set ures 0 % Disable unresolved resonances
+set ures 0 % Disable unresolved resonance probability tables

 % Criticality calculations: